Estimated reading time: 7 minutes

 What is the Aggressive pay-down method?

-This is where we put as much money as we could each year into paying down our outstanding mortgage along with accelerated weekly payments.
+This is where we put as much money as we could each year into paying down our outstanding mortgage and accelerated weekly payments.

-It was more about security than it was having a mortgage so paying it off was most definitely a priority.
+It was more about security than having a mortgage, so paying it off was a priority.

 Related: How we paid our mortgage off in 5 years